adham-turki/Hotel-Management-System/README.md

 - description: Description of the task.
 - Description:
   The tasks resource defines various housekeeping tasks that need to be performed, such as cleaning, maintenance, and restocking supplies.
+- API Endpoints:

+ - GET /tasks: Retrieve a list of tasks.
+ - GET /tasks/{id}: Retrieve a specific task by ID.
+ - POST /tasks: Create a new task.
+ - PUT /tasks/{id}: Update an existing task.
+ - DELETE /tasks/{id}: Delete a task.
 10. Room-Features
 - Table: room-features